 Upload speeds aren’t the best, even if your connection isn’t suffering from any bottlenecks (e.g., congested Wi-Fi).
 Your daily workload shouldn’t require too much upload speed, though.

 With those speeds, you can easily handle Zoom group discussions and voice-over internet protocol (VoIP).

-With 600 Mbps download speeds, you could download a single 150 GB file in a little over 33 minutes.
+With 800 Mbps download speeds, you could download a single 150 GB file in a little less than 27 minutes.
 Unless you have multiple devices simultaneously, it won’t take you too long to download a single large file.

 Or multiple smaller files.

 Here’s an example to consider.
 One avid phone user in your home has automatic app updates enabled on their phone.
 Another person (a gamer) decides to download a new Steam game every day.
 And a third person (you) wants to download a client’s 150 GB video file.